 By August 1877 two acres of meadow land had been purchased and fundraising had begun.
 It was calculated that £30,000 would be needed to establish the Hall.
 Ridley’s main architect was Mr Charles Luck, of Carlton Chambers, Regent St, London.
-The College owns a small portrait of him (currently in the reception display case).
+The College owns a small portrait of him.
 Mr Luck designed the buildings from the lodge round to the dining room block, which were built between 1879 and 1882.
 They were faced with Chylton red bricks, with Ancaster stone window and door dressings.
 The Lodge was designed to be the Principal’s house.
 By 1882 the total spent on the building and furnishing of the Hall totalled £25,000.
 The money had been raised mostly through subscription.
 The lecture hall, tower and entrance archway, and dining room block were paid for by individual major benefactors (see relevant sections).
 The Hall was opened on 20 January 1881 under Revd Handley Moule with an initial body of 8 students.
 By 1882 there were 20 sets of rooms available (9 on ‘A’, 5 on ‘B’ and 6 on ‘C’), although by 1883 there were 22 men at the College, two being obliged to live in lodgings.
 There was no chapel until 1892.
 The chapel was also a gift, from a former student.

 The first Principal